Brian Clark (September 11 survivor): Rescue of Stanley Praimnath

 After United Airlines Flight 175 struck the South Tower between floors 77 and 85, Clark and eight other employees on his floor who had survived the impact gathered together and started to descend Stairwell A. They only made it to the 81st floor when Clark and his group were met by a woman and a man coming up the stairs.
 The woman blocked their paths and warned them there were flames and smoke further down, and their only option was to try and go up to the roof in hope of being rescued from there.

 Clark and his coworkers stopped and debated on the stairwell landing about what to do next; whether to listen to the woman and go up the stairs or to ignore her warnings and go down the stairs.
 As the group stood there debating their next move, a faint scream for help coming from inside the 81st floor caught Clark's attention.
 While his group continued to debate what to do, Clark grabbed coworker Ron DiFrancesco and entered the 81st floor to look for the person screaming for help.
 As Clark and DiFrancesco entered the floor, Clark turned around to observe his coworkers as they started to go up the stairs to the roof instead of down.
-That group would all lose their lives that day, as access doors to the roof were locked, and there were no plans for helicopter rescues from the roof, as the New York City Police Department (NYPD) deemed it too unsafe to attempt due to dense clouds of smoke and rooftop antennas.
+That group would all lose their lives that day, as access doors to the roof were locked, and there were no plans for helicopter rescues from the roof, as the NYPD deemed it too unsafe to attempt due to dense clouds of smoke and rooftop antennas.